kevinpt/opbasm/doc/index.rst

 User defined PRAGMA meta-comments
 ---------------------------------

-To facilitate post processing of assembled output, Opbasm includes a facility to annotate blocks of code using PRAGMA meta-comments.
+To assist with post processing of assembled output, Opbasm includes a facility to annotate blocks of code using PRAGMA meta-comments.
 It uses a flexible syntax that provides considerable freedom in how you annotate your code.

 .. code-block:: picoblaze